kar-man/freight-billing-portal/README.md

 ## TypeScript to JavaScript Migration

-This project has been migrated from TypeScript to JavaScript with JSDoc comments for type safety.
-The migration was done in phases, with the core functionality now working in JavaScript.
+This project has been fully migrated from TypeScript to JavaScript with JSDoc comments for type safety.
+The migration was completed in phases, and all functionality now works in JavaScript.

-### Completed Tasks
+### Migration Process

 1. **Preparation and Analysis**
    - Removed TypeScript configuration file (tsconfig.json)